nazhard/nppx/README.md

 ---

+> [!NOTE]
+> Unfortunately, I have no interest in continuing to build this code set.
+I also don't really like the JavaScript ecosystem, so I've been using Go, Zig, Rust more lately.
+>
+> Maybe someday I'll continue to revive this repository.

 Experimental Nazhard's cute personal javascript package manager

 Written in Go and Anime Cuteness

-> Still under development, don't submit any pull requests, write an issue instead
->
+> [!IMPORTANT]
 > This is just a hobby project, don't take it too seriously.
->
-> And I'm planning to release 0.0.1 in the near future

 ## Goals

 - disk safe (doesn't generates node_modules)
 - fast (Not too fast, just fast enough)
 - simple (not to replace an existing one)
-- efficient (made to work well and fulfill my wishes)
+- efficient
-- cute (works with unlimited cuteness)
+- cute

 ## What's it for?